About the GACE® Paraprofessional Assessment

 Where Is the Assessment Given?

-The assessment is administered by appointment in participating school districts and Regional Education Service Agencies (RESAs).
+The assessment is administered by appointment in participating school districts, most Regional Education Service Agencies (RESAs), and other agencies.

 How Is the Assessment Given?